$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Mapping to multi-component Rydberg atoms

 Quantum loop models on zig-zag ladders without states containing two dimes on any legs, such as for $t\prime=0$, are rigorously mapped to a Rydberg chain \cite{chepigaDMRGInvestigationConstrained2019a}.
-Let us briefly repeat the argument.
+Let us briefly repeat how.
 For each rung and the legs it can form a triangle with, i.e. those directly above and below it, we associate a Rydberg atom in the excited state if all three are not occupied by any dimers.
 All other possibilities correspond to Rydberg atoms in the ground state.
-When states wth two dimers on the legs are included on the other hand, this mapping does not suffice to correctly map the Hilbert space of QLMs to that of Rydberg atoms since it does not allow to make a distinction between the $\mathbb{Z}_4$ ordered plaquette and columnar-dimer phases.
-To overcome this problem we use map to a Rydberg ladder instead, where we associate every rung with two legs in the quantum loop model to a rung with two Rydberg atoms.
-The same mapping as described above is used to map all states in the Hilbert space without any legs occupied by two dimers but applied to Rydberg atoms the top atom of the rung only.
+When leg columnar-dimer states are included in the Hilbert space on the other hand, this mapping does not suffice to correctly map the Hilbert space of QLMs to that of Rydberg atoms anymore since this mapping does not a distinguish between the $\mathbb{Z}_4$ ordered plaquette and columnar-dimer phases.
+To overcome this problem we map the QLM to a multi-component Rydberg chain instead\footnote{In principle, mapping the QLM to a monatomic Rydberg ladder works as well.
+But, arranging the atoms in such a way that there is a nearest neighbor blockade on the top chain and a three-site blockade on the bottom one, unfortunately seems impossible for larger systems in a 2D geometry.} \cite{chepigaTunableQuantumCriticality2024, leviCrystallineStructuresFrustration2015, lanQuantumMeltingTwocomponent2016}.
+In such a chain, each Rydberg atom can be excited to one of two levels $\alpha=1,2$ from the ground state by a laser with Rabi frequency $\Omega_\alpha$ and detuning $\Delta_\alpha$.
+We use the same mapping as described above to map all states in the Hilbert space without any trivial two-dimer loops on the legs to states with Rydberg atoms that can either be in the ground state or the first excited state.
 This yields the possibility to describe the NNN-Haldane phase, the $\mathbb{Z}_2$ rung-dimerized phase and the $\mathbb{Z}_4$ plaquette phase.
-Added to this, for a rung that has both legs it can form a triangle with occupied by two dimers each we associate the bottom Rydberg atom in the rung to be excited only.
-In Fig.\ref{fig: Rydberg sketch}(a) we summarize the above with three illustrative sketches and we show the NNN-Haldane phase, rung-dimerized phase and the plaquette and columnar-dimerized phases mapped to a circular Rydberg ladder in Fig.\ref{fig: Rydberg sketch}(b)-(e) (below we explain the choice for a circular geometry).
+Added to this, we associate for each rung that has both legs it can form a triangle with occupied by two dimers each, a Rydberg atom excited to excitation level.
+In Fig.\ref{fig: Rydberg sketch}(a) we summarize the above with three illustrative sketches.
+Additionally, we show the NNN-Haldane phase, rung-dimerized phase and the plaquette and columnar-dimerized phases mapped to a multi-component rydberg chain in Fig.\ref{fig: Rydberg sketch}(b)-(e) (below we explain the choice for a circular geometry).